o3de/o3de.org/content/docs/user-guide/tutorials/packaging/tutorial-release.md

 ## Create a release build {#asset-bundler-tutorial-release-create-release}

-1. Open a command prompt and navigate to the Lumberyard install root directory\.
+1. Open a command prompt and navigate to the O3DE install root directory\.

 1. Create a profile build using the **all** build spec\.
 Depending on your hardware, this can take a while\.